Learn to make needle felted wool dolls

-They come in different gauges and blade/barb configurations and can be When I first started needle felting, I quickly realized I needed felting needles that had a cushioned grip and were color-coded so I could tell different gauges of needles apart easily.
+They come in different gauges and blade/barb configurations and can be started needle felting, I quickly realized I needed felting needles that had a cushioned grip and were color-coded so I could tell the different gauges of needles apart easily.

 In my quest to find the perfect felting needles, I found needles color-coded with paint and I found felting needle handles; I found elaborate holders for using many needles at once but I could not find just what I was looking for.
 I felt so smart when I thought of coating the L shaped ends in colored rubber.
 It solved my problems!
 They were so